baldengineer/bit-preserve/Tandy-RS/TRS-80 Color Computer/Color Computer 2/26-313xB/readme.md

-This directory contains a KiCad project for the schematic & PCB of the TRS-80 Color Computer 2 models 26-3134B and 26-3136B.
+This directory contains a KiCad project for the schematic & PCB of the TRS-80 Color Computer 2 To view and edit you will need KiCAD 6 or greater. models 26-3134B and 26-3136B.

 ## Sources